Which are the Most Liquid Forex Pairs on Forex Trading?

 Major Forex Currency Pairs - Which are the Best Currency Pairs to Trade for Beginner Traders?

-Major forex currency pairs have a combination of the USD and one other major - EUR, JPY, GBP, CHF.
+Major currency pairs in the FX market consist of the USD paired with another primary currency: EUR, JPY, GBP, or CHF.

 Which are the Most Traded Currency Pairs by Volume?